 To change your spam filter settings, follow these steps:

-For more information about anti-spam and antivirus functionality, visit the following Microsoft Web site:
+For more information about safe sender and blocked sender lists, visit the following Microsoft Web site: